idfive/Developer-Documentation/docs/general/onboarding/local_setup.md

 ## Local Setup

-In general, we reccomend getting the following installed and running on your machine, to facilitate workflows we tend to use:
+In general, we recommend getting the following installed and running on your machine, to facilitate workflows we tend to use:

 - [Visual Studio](https://code.visualstudio.com/) -- Required
 - [Sequel Pro](https://www.sequelpro.com/)